mydepsoftware/mydepsoftware.github.io/how_to_cite.md

 <p>The software is deposited on Zenodo.
 To refer to the software please use</p>

 <p>Cottet, Jonathan, Fabregue, Olivier, Berger, Charles, Buret, François, Renaud, Philippe & Frénéa-Robin, Marie.
-MyDEP: a new computational tool for dielectric modeling of particles and cells. doi: <a href="http://doi.org/10.5281/zenodo.1321928">10.5281/zenodo.1321928</a></p>
+MyDEP: a new computational tool for dielectric modeling of particles and cells.
+Zenodo. doi: <a href="http://doi.org/10.5281/zenodo.1321928">10.5281/zenodo.1321928</a></p>

 <p>The related paper is published in Biophysical Journal:</p>